algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

    - This criterion ensures that testing can resume only when necessary resources are accessible.

 ### Exit Criteria:
 Before the game can be considered ready for distribution, certain benchmarks must be met.
-For instance, at least 80% of all test cases should pass successfully, ensuring a high level of functionality and reliability.
+For instance, at least 80% of all test cases should pass successfully.
 This criteria ensures that the game meets the required quality standards before reaching the distribution phase.

 1. **Test Case Coverage:**
    - A minimum test case coverage of 80% for all identified features and functionalities must be achieved before considering the test phase complete.
    - This ensures that almost all aspects of the software have been tested.

 2. **Bug Resolution Rate:**
-   - At least 80% of reported bugs must be addressed and resolved before exiting the testing phase.
+   - At least 90% of reported bugs must be addressed and resolved before exiting the testing phase.
    - This criteria emphasizes the importance of resolving identified issues to enhance the software's reliability.

 3. **Documentation Completeness:**